Webinar on rheumatology and musculoskeletal diseases - fatigue

 By: Ulrika Nilsson (physiotherapist) and Inger Helen Bolstad (occupational therapist), OUS.
 Photo: Hellevik studio

-Why does someone get fatigue?
+Why do some people get fatigue?

 Mapping and survey